yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

       ROLLBAR_ACCESS_TOKEN: "${ROLLBAR_ACCESS_TOKEN}"
 ```

-Exact.
-We tailor our configurations according to our unique needs and align them with our overall vision while integrating with other software solutions.
+Exact. <br>We tailor our configurations according to our unique needs and align them with our overall vision while integrating with other software solutions.

 ## Databases As Containers